manell0/MileStone-2-emoji-memory/README.md

 #### Home Page and the Game Page

-The home and game page have the same structure in terms of appearance, location and links..
+The home and game page have the same structure in terms of appearance, location and links.

 ### Existing Features

-- Start Page with link to info and the game whit a fancy image
+- Start Page with link to info and the game with a fancy image
 - Game Page with the game surface

 <!--#### Social Icons